vladlpavlov/Pythagoras/README.md

 ## What Is It?

 An experimental framework that aims to democratize access to distributed serverless compute.
-We make it simple and inexpensive to create and run massively parallel algorithms from within local Python scripts and notebooks.
+We make it simple and inexpensive to create and run cloud-based massively parallel algorithms from within local Python scripts and notebooks.
 Pythagoras makes data scientists' lives easier, while allowing them to solve more complex problems in a shorter time with smaller budgets.

 ## What Is In It?
 Pythagoras offers:
-* a powerful abstraction model for a global-scale serverless compute engine;
+1. a powerful abstraction model for a global-scale serverless compute engine;
-* a simple API for Python programmers to use the engine;
+2. a simple API for Python programmers to use the engine;
-* a collection of backends that implement the API for various deployment scenarios.
+3. a collection of backends that implement the API for various deployment scenarios.

-### Pythagoras Abstraction Model For Global Compute Engine
+### 1. Pythagoras Abstraction Model For Global Compute Engine

 Pythagoras offers a very powerful, yet extremely simple abstraction model for a serverless compute engine.
 It contains three fundamental components:
-1. Massively parallel serverless code executor;
+* Massively parallel serverless code executor;
-2. Global store for immutable values with hash-based addressing;
+* Global store for immutable values with hash-based addressing;
-3. Global cache for function execution outputs.
+* Global cache for function execution outputs.

-Massively **parallel serverless code executor** takes care of launching on demand virtually unlimited number of concurrently running instances of code.
+**Massively parallel serverless code executor** takes care of launching on demand virtually unlimited number of concurrently running instances of code.
 Pythagoras requires the parallelized code to be packaged into [pure](https://en.wikipedia.org/wiki/Pure_function) functions.
 A function is considered pure when it is fully deterministic